SMITamim/SMITamim/README.md

 <h3 align="center">A Software Engineer</h3>

-- 🔭 I’m currently working on **Inventory Management System for Marble & Granite industries** using NodeJs
+- 🔭 I’m currently working on **ERP for Marble & Granite industries** using NodeJs & ReactJs

 - 🔭 My recent project **Online Admission System for 12 cadet colleges in Bangladesh**